Is fear of being seen as “selfish” keeping you from a healthy relationship?

 Self-respect is the opposite of selfISH, because it actually honors everyone involved.

 If you were to stay home and let him go to his favorite restaurant alone or with someone else, you would be honoring yourself by saying no to what you don’t want.
 You would be honoring your partner by not encouraging his selfishness.
 Also, you would be giving him a chance to notice that you are a separate person, with your own tastes and opinions.
 By being honest, and by not allowing resentment to seep into the relationship, you would be honoring your partner.
 You would be giving him an opportunity to stretch himself out of his comfort zone in order to nurture your connection.
 Finally, you would be giving both of you a chance for this to be a healthy relationship.
-And just maybe, he will recognize this and say “Okay, sorry, let’s pick the other place.”
+And just maybe, he will recognize this and say “Okay, sorry, let’s pick another place.”

 But if he chooses not to give, not to be flexible, not to care, then don’t you think you should know that right now?